-The pieces for Clad are all based on ‘the tile’ and the grids that we find around us.
-Modern grids found in cities are generally graphical, and I have been inspired by them, but I also class a cobbled road as an urban grid, which is obviously much more organic.
+The pieces for Clad are all based on 'the tile' and the grids that we find around us.
+Modern grids found in cities are generally graphical, and they have inspired me, but I also class a cobbled road as an urban grid, which is much more organic.

 Are the works all of a similar scale/level of complexity?

-I then have to factor how to ‘finish’ them, which can add a second firing in the kiln if the piece is glazed.
-The irony is that I got hooked on using clay due to its immediacy, however, the process soon becomes time-consuming once the drying time and firings are taken into account.
+I then have to factor in how to 'finish' them, adding a second firing in the kiln if the piece is glazed.
+The irony is that I got hooked on using clay due to its immediacy.
+However, the process soon becomes time-consuming once the drying time and firings are taken into account.

 Have you had to acquire new skills or develop new techniques in the process?